skafdasschaf/lilypond-tools/README.md

 ## .github/workflows/engrave-and-release.yaml

-This GitHub Actions workflow engraves scores using the [ees-tools](https://ghcr.io/edition-esser-skala/ees-tools) Docker container and creates a GitHub release that includes the generated PDFs.
+This GitHub Actions workflow engraves scores using the [ees-tools](https://ghcr.io/edition-esser-skala/ees-tools) Docker container and creates a GitHub release that includes

+- all generated PDFs, and
+- a zip archive `midi_collection.zip` will all (manually curated) midi files in folder `midi` (only if the latter folder exists).

 It is triggered whenever a [SemVer](https://semver.org) tag is pushed to GitHub.

 ## documents/*